leoJ424/JustAnotherExpenseTracker/README.md

 * The API side of the project involves the use of RESTful APIs and also used JSON Web Tokens for authentications and role-based authorizations.

 * The companion flutter app was created so that I could get my hands dirty with flutter and seemed like the best way to learn a new framework.

+## Future
+* Add the functionality to display bank transactions and stock market tranactions
+* Improve API calls by  adding api caching among other things